-Our song “Though Jericho Pleasantly Stood” is not nearly as well known as “Amazing Grace” but they resemble each other in depth of truth and heart.
+Our song “Though Jericho Pleasantly Stood” is an artful and thought-provoking study on the miracle of “getting right with God.”
+This hymn is not nearly as well known as “Amazing Grace” but they resemble each other in depth of truth and heart.
 These are two of some 280 hymns penned by John Newton, an Englishman whose life God touched powerfully.
 In 1754 Newton gave up the slave trade (he was captain of a slave trade ship) and, in association with William Wilberforce, eventually became an ardent abolitionist.
 This is a “teaching” hymn — it recalls the Bible record of Elisha healing the waters of Jericho.
 Then it compares that healing to the healing all people need — and all receive — when they receive Jesus Christ as Lord and Savior.
 It is a deep, rich song, yielding treasure to those who dig.
 Please give it a sing-along listen, then let’s chat.

 Elisha and Jericho